numenta/htmresearch/classification/README.md

 #Classification of Artificial Data

-Generate the data by running: `python generate_data.py`.
+[Optional] Generate the data by running: `python generate_data.py`.
 This will generate the following datasets:
 - Non-noisy data: sequence of 3 sine waves with different amplitude and frequency
 - Data with spatial noise: same sequence of distinct sine waves, but with with white noise (spatial noise)
 - Data with temporal noise: [TODO]